abdelhadia72/printf/README.md

 - Authors:  `Abdelhay Zaadaddi` `Abdelhadi`
 - Title:  `Printf replication`
 ## Description
 > The printf function is a console function in the C language that allows you to display a message on the screen.
 It is used to display a formatted string.
 It is defined in the stdio.h header file.
-It is a variadic function, which means that it can take a variable number of arguments.
+It is a variadic function, which means that it can take a variable number of arguments

 ### How to use